 Opt for heel balm that contains rich emollients like shea butter or cocoa butter if you want reliable moisturizing power.

 This is also a simple treatment option.
 Melt the paraffin wax with an equal amount of coconut oil, then apply the mixture to each heel to form a protective layer over the cracked areas.
 Wear socks and leave the mixture on overnight for a super-moisturizing home remedy that can provide dry skin relief in just one treatment.

 You can take steps to prevent the dry skin that causes cracked heels.
 Some simple preventative methods include wearing shoes that cover your heel and drinking plenty of water to keep your skin well-hydrated.
 To prevent stripping your skin of naturally protective oils, use warm, rather than hot, water for showers and baths.

-Regularly soaking, exfoliating and moisturizing your feet is the most effective way to prevent cracked heels.
-Add Epsom salt to warm water for a healing foot soak that encourages good circulation in your feet, or add vinegar to your foot soak to prevent infections if you currently have cracked heels.
+For best results, soak, exfoliate and moisturize your feet often as preventing moisture loss is the most effective way to prevent cracked heels.
+Add Epsom salt to warm water for a healing foot soak that encourages good circulation in your feet, or add apple cider vinegar to your foot soak to prevent infections if you currently have cracked heels.

 Home remedies for cracked heels can provide lasting relief using natural products and ingredients, offering you a simpler, safer approach to healing.